top of page

 Rather than spending billions on prisons, we should be taking real steps to reduce our incarceration rate:

-Imagine what this money could do for drug treatment, for youth intervention, for mental health, even for local law enforcement.
+Imagine what this money could do for drug treatment, for youth intervention, for mental health, for local law enforcement.
 Instead we keep locking up more and more people, and now 25 cents of every tax dollar in the General Fund goes for prisons.
 This must change.
+Again, it's not only foolish; it's wasting your tax dollars (often putting them directly into the pockets of corporations) - yet my opponent won't even mention it for fear of upsetting the special interests.
+Did you know that Alabama gets half a billion dollars of general fund revenue from your insurance premiums?
+What if we reduced this insane, inefficient prison spending and returned all that money to the taxpayer?
+Why is no-one talking about that?